DSCI-310-2023/dsci-310-group-01/README.md

    ```
    docker run --rm -p 8787:8787 -e PASSWORD=x  -v /$(pwd):/home/rstudio/project dsci-310-group-01-env
    ```
-6. In a browser navigate to localhost:8787
+6. In a browser navigate to `localhost:8787`
 7. Use the following credentials to sign in:
    - USERNAME = `rstudio`
    - PASSWORD = `x`
 8. Access the analysis
-  - Navigate to the `/project` folder using
+  - Navigate to the `/project` folder using:
    ```
    cd project
    ```